Tornadoes of 2021: December 15 (United States)

-December 29–31
+December 29–31 (United States)

 An unsettled pattern across the Southern United States led to several weak tornadoes being produced over Alabama and Georgia over three days.
-Bainbridge, Georgia was struck directly by a weak tornado, rated EF0, during the afternoon of December 29, while Winfield, Alabama was struck a few hours later by a long-tracked EF1 tornado.
+Bainbridge, Georgia, was struck directly by a weak tornado, rated EF0, during the afternoon of December 29, while Winfield, Alabama, was struck a few hours later by a long-tracked EF1 tornado.
 The commercial district in Winfield was impacted, with numerous businesses sustaining damage.
 Additional EF1 tornadoes struck near Rainsville and in Chilton County.
 On the afternoon of December 30, three tornadoes, all rated EF1, struck southern Georgia, impacting Colquitt, Cook, and Jeff Davis counties, with numerous homes being damaged.
 On December 31, additional EF1 tornadoes impacted Carroll and Newton counties in Georgia, producing damage to numerous homes, businesses, and a school.
-Six minor injuries occurred during the event, all from an EF1 tornado that struck near a Chick-fil-A near Covington, Georgia on December 31.
+Six minor injuries occurred during the event, all from an EF1 tornado that struck near a Chick-fil-A near Covington, Georgia, on December 31.